Dimitris112/lets-cook-pp2/README.md

 -
 -
 -
-- Saved recipes
+- Users can save each recipe they desire by clicking the `Save Recipe` button which then will be stored below the **Saved Recipes**.
+To manage their saved recipes, users have the flexibility to either remove individual recipes by clicking the `Remove` button or clear their entire saved collection with a single click on the `Reset` button.
+Moreover the `Save Recipe` button is hidden within the details of recipes that are already saved, which ensures that the users arern't overwhelmed with unnecessary options.
 - The project includes a **Toggle Speech** button which will read aloud the details of the recipe once the user has clicked to view one.
 It's easily accessible since its below the `Save Recipe` button.
 The speech can be ended in 2 ways.
-The first is by clicking the `Toggle Speech` button and the second is when the user exits the reipce details window either by clicking the X button or just by clicking outside of it.
+The first is by clicking the `Toggle Speech` button a second time and the second is when the user exits the reipce details window either by clicking the X button or just by clicking out of it.
 This feature enhances accessibility, catering to users who may benefit from auditory assistance.

 - ### **DISCLAIMER**
   - The speech which reads the details of the recipes works **ONLY** in browsers that include `Web Speech API`.
 Click here for more information -> [WebSpeech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API){:target="_blank"}